tblaney/colony_ml_game/README.md

 ## Scripts
 #### ColonyHandler.cs
 Every script is executed from this script (EnvironmentReset method, or Initialize method).
 This handles all the different training areas and communication from agent to area.
+##### ColonyParameters (class)
+Contains the hyperparameters for the game environment
+##### RewardWeight (struct)
+Contains the reward values and weights for the reward structure of the game.
+Basically an agent, or colonist area will communicate with ColonyHandler to get the weights when it wants to add a reward - this way we can just change these values here for easy model-tuning.
 #### ColonyArea.cs
 Performs spawning/despawning of agents and enemies, and receives commands from ColonyHandler.
+##### Colony (class)
+Contains information on the colony, including its colonists.
 #### ColonyProcessor.cs
 Linked to ColonyArea and performs spawning/despawning of food/rock objects around the map based on colonist interaction.
 #### ColonistAgent.cs